 MAX_FAILURES is the number of failures that can occur simultaneously while ensuring that no data is lost.
 By default for (non-zone) configurations, a single node can become unavailable and ClustrixDB will resume operations without data loss.
 When zones are configured, a node or a zone (with any number of nodes per zone) can become unavailable with no loss of data.

-The value of MAX_FAILURES is also used to determine the number of replicas created by default for a table or index.
-For the default of MAX_FAILURES = 1, new tables are created with REPLICAS = 2.
+The value of MAX_FAILURES is also used to determine the default number of replicas created for a table or index.
+For the default of MAX_FAILURES =1, new tables are created with REPLICAS = 2.

 Prerequisites for MAX_FAILURES

 - All representations must have sufficient replicas.
 If MAX_FAILURES is updated, all tables created previously must have their replicas updated manually.

 - There must be a quorum (at least N/2+1) of nodes available